ciDSproj/ciDSproj.github.io/_machinelearning/machinelearning-3.md

 ---
 title: "CO2 Forecasting with Time Series"
-excerpt: "In this project I built a seasonal ARIMA model for producing one-step ahead, dynamic and future forecasts for CO2 atmospheric concentrations.<br/>"
+excerpt: "In this project I built a seasonal ARIMA model to produce one-step ahead, dynamic and future forecasts for CO2 atmospheric concentrations.<br/>"

 collection: machinelearning
 ---